 How it Began

 In the early 1950's a Detroit businessman elicited generous response when he asked friends to contribute to the family of a young local police officer fatally wounded while attempting to thwart a bank robbery.
 The first 100 Club was founded by this group of Detroit businesssmen.
 Over the years, other organizations have formed across the nation through word of mouth to accomplish the same goals.
-The 200 Club of Wake County is patterned after a similar group that has operated in Morris County, New Jersey since the 1970's.
-The Morris County 200 Club boasts over 1,000 members.
-We hope The 200 Club of Wake County, North Carolina will eventually grow to be just as successful.
+The 200 Club of Wake County is modeled after The 200 Club of Morris County, New Jersey which was formed in the 1970's.

 June 2000 - Wake County